 That would enable Post formatting and allow visitors to use the

-<em> tag.
+<img> tag, so visitors may insert images when using the RTE/Visual Editor.
 You can enter as many tags as you would like (separated by commas); or, if you want to retain formatting without enabling any HTML tags, you can enter an

 x or some other non-tag and it will be done.